coder/code-server/README.md

 ## Enterprise

-Visit [our enterprise page](https://coder.com/enterprise) for more information about our enterprise offering.
+Visit [our website](https://coder.com/) for more information about our enterprise offering.

 ## Commercialization